Hilliard (Hill) Greene – bassist

 Jeff Stockton – New York City Jazz Record – NY

-Hill Greene has been studying music for 35 years and playing professionally for 25.
+Hill Greene has been studying music for more than 50 years and playing professionally for 40.
 His emphases are in classical, jazz, rock, blues, R&B, as well as the music of other continents and U.S. regions.
 Currently he is concentrating on solo performance.

 Greene studied at the University of Northern Iowa, Berklee College of Music and SUNY Empire, and has been teaching private students, classes and masterclasses for over 25 years.
 He is currently a faculty member at the Collective in New York City.
 He has performed widely in major cities throughout the USA, Canada, Eastern and Western Europe, Asia, the West Indies, and South America; and in numerous New York City area nightclubs, concert halls (including Carnegie Hall), and recording, radio and television studios.